 High School Musical 3: Senior Year is the third installment in the High School Musical franchise, following High School Musical 2.
-Premiering on October 24, 2008, it's the first (and thus far only) theatrically released sequel to a Disney Channel Original Movie.
+Directed by Kenny Ortega and premiering on October 24, 2008, it's the first (and thus far only) theatrically released sequel to a Disney Channel Original Movie.

 The film, like its predecessors, was hugely successful, its opening weekend even besting Saw V.